 On average you will walk 8 km while playing 18 holes of golf.
-The fluid loss from your body will depend on your body weight and the environmental conditions.
-If you don't replace that fluid and electrolytes you are likely to suffer from dehydration.
+The fluid loss from your Healthy Body will depend on your Healthy Body weight and the environmental conditions.
+If you don’t replace that fluid and electrolytes you are likely to suffer from dehydration.

 Adequate hydration before, during and after you golf will help: